open-sauced/docs/docs/features/workspaces.md

 Start by creating a workspace name, then click "Add repositories."
 You'll have three options for adding repositories:

 1. **Search for Repositories**: Use our search tool by adding an organization name, followed by the repository name, and add them to your workspace.
 2. **Import a GitHub Organization**: Connect to your GitHub organizations to create a workspace from an organization.
+(If you're having trouble with this, see the "[Sync Your GitHub Team](../welcome/faqs.md#sync-your-github-team)" section in our FAQs.)
 3. **Import Repositories**: Paste a list of repositories to add to your workspace.

 Once your repositories are added, you'll be able to see them in your repository dashboard.
 You can also edit your workspace to add or remove repositories anytime.

 ### Changing Workspaces

 Anything you create in a workspace is specific to that workspace.
-When you switch workspaces, you'll see the repositories and contributors specific to that workspace.
+When you switch workspaces, you'll see the Repository and Contributor Insights specific to that workspace.

 ## How to Share a Workspace

 You can share your workspace with others by copying the URL and sending it to them.
 If your workspace is private (a PRO plan feature), only those with access to the workspace will be able to view it.

 ## Team Workspaces

 Team workspaces are part of the PRO plan and are designed to help teams collaborate on and understand open source projects.
 Team workspaces are public by default.
 However, you can switch it to private in your settings so only team members can view the workspace.

-By upgrading to a team workspace, you'll have unlimited contributor and repository insights, as well as the ability to toggle between private and public visibility.
+By upgrading to a team workspace, you'll have unlimited Contributor and Repository Insights, as well as the ability to toggle between private and public visibility.

 :::info